Counseling Center

 Hospitalization Information

-When a student is brought to the hospital, they will be assessed by emergency room staff.
+Whenever a student is brought to the hospital for mental health-related concerns, they will be assessed by emergency room staff.
 The hospital staff will determine whether or not the student is in danger of harming themselves (or others).
 Based on this assessment, the student may or may not be hospitalized.

 If a student is transported to the hospital for any suicidal gesture, ideation, statements, etc., the student’s emergency contact will be notified by the Office of Residence Life or the Counseling Center.
 The student will also be encouraged to call parents or guardians from the hospital.